dabblewriter/browserbase/README.md

 * `IDBCursor` lets you iterate over objects in a store one at a time for better memory usage (e.g. if you have millions of records).
 * `IDBKeyRange` helps you define a range with min/max records on an index to select a range of objects.

-When you create a new BrowserDB instance it does not interact with any IndexedDB interfaces until you call `open()`.
+When you create a new Browserbase instance it does not interact with any IndexedDB interfaces until you call `open()`.
 This then opens an IndexedDB database assigning the `IDBDatabase` instance to the `db` property.

 Most actions in IndexedDB are performed within a transaction.
 You don't have to "commit" a transaction, you just create